 Components are in general defined with respect to a reference environment $(I_R, \, \lambda_R)$.
 Further, every component has an interface $I = (N, \, \tau)$ with port variables $(x, \, f, \, e) \in \cP_I$.
-To define the exergy storage function of storage components and to state fundamental thermodynamic properties of reversible as well as irreversible components, we define the following notation: For any port $p \in I$, let
+To define the exergy storage function of storage components and to state conditions that reversible and irreversible components have to satisfy, we define the following notation: For any port $p \in I$, let